Sheherazade8/Projet-3A-Shifumi-IA/README.md

 - `/Final Report`: Contains the final report document.
 - `/Gesture Recognition Folder`: Includes Jupyter notebooks used for testing and development.
 - `/Integration Package`: Contains the project package for integration, including necessary files and code.
+- `/Dataset`: Contains images collected to test the models.

 Thank you for your interest in the Shifumi project!